-Over the study period, the dispensation of treatment antibiotics (N=2,205,703) dominated over prophylactic antibiotics (N=29,310) (Table 2).
+Over the study period, the dispensation of treatment antibiotics (n=2 205 703) dominated over prophylactic antibiotics (n=29 310) (Table 2).
 Treatment antibiotic dispensing decreased by 73%, from 186 prescriptions per 1000 population in 2008, to 50 prescriptions by 2018.
-Prophylactic antibiotic dispensing saw a comparable 70% reduction during the study period

-(2000: 2 per 1000; 2018: 0.7 per 1000).
-(Table 2) In a comparison of treatment:prophylaxis antibiotic dispensing, there was a decrease of 9% over the study period (Table 2).
+Prophylactic antibiotic dispensing saw a comparable 70% reduction during the study period (2000: 2/1000; 2018: 0.7/1000) (Table 2).
+In a comparison of treatment and prophylaxis antibiotic dispensing, there was a decrease of 9% over the study period (Table 2).

-Drug and drug class specific trends
+Drug and drug class-specific trends

-Over 2,234,903 prescriptions for oral antibiotics were dispensed for recurrent urinary tract infections during the 11-year study period (Table 1).
+Over 2 234 903 prescriptions for oral antibiotics were dispensed for rUTI during the 11-year study period (Table 1).

-Figure 2 details the rUTI-associated prescriptions dispensed, by major ATC class.
-Overall, rUTI-associated antibiotic utilization decreased from 188 prescriptions per 1000 population to only 51 by the end of the study period (p < 0.05) (Table 2).
-Quinolones (J01M), the most frequently dispensed rUTI associated antibiotic class until 2011, had the greatest decrease (87%) from 84 to 11 prescriptions per 1000 women over the study period (p < 0.05), and this was related to an 86% decrease in ciprofloxacin dispensing (Table 3).
-In contrast, other quinolones including: ofloxacin, levofloxacin, moxifloxacin and particularly norfloxacin, with 4 prescriptions dispensed per 1000 women in 2008, are rarely used at the end of the study period (Table 3).
+Fig. 2 details the rUTI-associated prescriptions dispensed, by major ATC class.
+Overall, rUTIassociated antibiotic use decreased from 188 prescriptions per 1000 population to only 51 by the end of the study period (p<0.05) (Table 2).
+Quinolones (J01M), the most frequently dispensed rUTI-associated antibiotic class until 2011, had the greatest decrease (87%), from 84 to 11 prescriptions per 1000 women over the study period (p<0.05), and this was related to an 86% decrease in ciprofloxacin dispensing (Table 3).
+In contrast, other quinolones, including ofloxacin, levofloxacin, moxifloxacin, and particularly norfloxacin, with four prescriptions dispensed per 1000 women in 2008, were rarely used at the end of the study period (Table 3).